Nintendo Sues ROM Sites In Massive $100 Million Lawsuit To Prevent Piracy, Illegal Emulation

 As of the writing of this article, LOVEROM.com has been taken down and the domain has been listed for sale.
 LoveRetro.co remains operable, but the future for the heavily targeted ROM host is unclear.
 Few have the resources to tangle with the tech giant that is Nintendo in court, and ROM sites typically do not generate a substantial amount of revenue given that they are catering to a non-captive audience with multiple alternative options.

-Nintendo is seeking statutory damages of $150,000 per infringement according to Nintendo Life.
+Nintendo is seeking statutory damages of $150,000 per infringement, according to Nintendo Life.